Anjaniballaa/SkyWise-Wallet/README.md

 # SkyWise-Wallet

-"Skywise is a user-friendly expense tracker that simplifies managing your finances.
-Built with HTML, CSS, and JavaScript, it offers an intuitive interface to monitor your spending and savings effortlessly."
+SkyWise-Wallet is a user-friendly expense tracker that simplifies managing your finances.
+Built with HTML, CSS, and JavaScript, it offers an intuitive interface to monitor your spending and savings effortlessly.

 ## Features